jlfy738/draughts-reader-core/README.md

 ### DraughtBoard

 `DraughtBoard(boardSize)`
-Constructor : default board size is 10 for International 10x10 Draughts.
+Constructor : Create an empty draughts board.
+Default board size is 10 for International 10x10 Draughts.
 It is also possible to set 8 for Bresilian game or 12 for Canadian game, using the international rules.

 `.setInitialPosition()`
 Add pieces on draught board to set the initial position.
 Default is 20  pawns on each side, depending of boardsize (cf. constructor).